blues-man/worklight-skebby-smsnotifications/README.md

-worklight-skebby-smsnotifications
+SMS Notifications for IBM Worklight Developer Platform
 =================================

-SMS Push Notifications with IBM Worklight and Skebby SMS aggregator
+Example of SMS Push Notifications with IBM Worklight and Skebby SMS aggregator